stockmouton/stockmouton.github.io/articles/inflation.md

 > - *be careful, some of them track bond price others bond yield*

 ### Central banks
-Central banks are the second pillar of today economy.
+Central banks are the second pillar of today's economy.
 While governments can generate debt as much as they want, central banks can do even better by creating (or destroying) money as much as they want.
-Even thoough their money is a little bit special as it can go in retails pocket, it can still go in the banking system which is more than enough to be powerfull.

 Think about it twice.
 At any point in time, there are institutions (central banks) that can buy as many things as they want just because they want to.
 Literally by adding a line in a database somewhere.
-This is the most powerful intervention that exist on the market and as we all know, with great power comes great responsability.
-This is why people invented and keep inventing ways of doing this intervention.
+This is the most powerful intervention that exists on the market and as we all know, with great power comes great responsibility.
+This is why people invented and keep inventing ways of doing this intervention in the hope of striking a good balance.

 **I would like to add a disclaimer right here!
-Economy is not a science, it is a bunch or abirtrary rules that are then, studied apostiori by economist.
+The economy is not a science, it is a bunch of arbitrary rules decided by humans.
+Their effects are studied a posteriori by economists.
 On top of it, finance is a type 2 chaotic system.
-So even central banks around the world are not completely sure of what happens when they intervene in this mess.** Now you probably understand why any action in the economy starts emotionnaly charged debate: the open market is a multi-player cooperative and competitive arbitrary game which evolves all the time, asymetric information (where some players know more than the others) happens all the time and all the players (humans) are completely irrational (and no, irrationality is not averaged off)!
-So please, don't ever tell me that the market is efficient in any sense (by the way access to information is the number one problem currently and we, at stockmouton, are trying to change that, follow us ;) ).
+So even central banks around the world are not completely sure of what happens when they intervene in this mess.** Now you probably understand why any action in the economy starts emotionally charged debate: the open market is a multi-player cooperative and competitive arbitrary game which evolves all the time, asymmetric information (where some players know more than the others) happens all the time and all the players (humans) are completely irrational!
+So please, don't ever tell me that the market is efficient in any sense

+<sub>*By the way, access to investment information is one of the big problems currently and we, at Stockmouton, are trying to change that. interested?
+Follow us.*</sub>

-Bakc to central banks, how do they print money you ask?
-In the past it was the good old printer machine but nowadays it is mainly done on the bond market by buying bonds, any bonds.
-But of course, Central banks tend to focus on T-bonds  which in this case have a special expression: to "monetize debt" which means buying T-bonds.
+Back to central banks! how do they print money you ask?
+In the past, it was the good old printer machine but nowadays it is mainly done on the bond market by buying bonds (any kind of bonds).
+But of course, Central banks tend to focus on T-bonds which in this case have a special expression: to "monetize debt" ( = buying T-bonds).

-Why they do that?
 They do that because they expect their intervention to help their economy achieve some goals.
-In the US case, you can check the [FED press release](https://www.federalreserve.gov/newsevents/pressreleases.htm) to keep an eye on its objectives and how it plan to achieve them.
+In the US case, you can check the [FED press release](https://www.federalreserve.gov/newsevents/pressreleases.htm) to keep an eye on its objectives and how it plans to achieve them.

-<sub>*Sidenote: those press release are sometimes called opem mouth operations (mirroring the open market operations name).
-People called them like that because it impact global expectations about the future greatly.*</sub>
+<sub>*Sidenote: those press releases are sometimes called open mouth operations (mirroring the open market operations name).
+People called them like that because it impacts greatly global expectations about the market future.*</sub>

 > What signal?
 >